Christ Church, Streatham

 A Grade I listed landmark on the South Circular Road; and also a landmark in the history of architecture.
 Described as the most original early Victorian church it won the praise of Ruskin and Pevsner as well as many other international architectural critics and historians.
-It is the most important surviving work of the geniuses that created it – James Wild and Owen Jones – and contains the work of later artists such as Walter Crane, J.F.
-Bentley and John Hayward as well as fine Italian mosaics.
+It is the most important surviving work of the geniuses that created it – James Wild and Owen Jones.
+The church also contains the work, including stained glass, of later artists such as Walter Crane, J.F.
+Bentley and John Hayward as well as fine Italian mosaics of unknown provenance..

 James Wild’s earliest sketches for Christ Church are dated 1838 when he was 24 years old.
 He had designed churches previously, but had not attempted anything like this.
 There are clearly a number of historical influences in the design although Wild had not at that time travelled to see at first hand the buildings that inspired him.
 Almost certainly the drawings and ideas of this good friend Owen Jones were a major influence.
 Some historians argue that we should not overplay Jones’ influence.
 However, by 1841, when the church was completed, Jones and Wild were sharing a house so there probably would have been a continuous exchange of ideas.
 In 1842 Jones married Wild’s sister Isabella and in the same year Wild began his travels.
 In company with his friend, Joseph Bonomi, possibly another significant influence on the design of Christ Church, he joined an expedition of Egypt led by C. R. Lepsius.